sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

 2007 55984
 ==== ===========

-Note that the graphs use a relative scale, interpreted from the data.
+.. note:: Graphs use a relative scale, interpreted from the data.
 If all of your column data is the same value, then the graph will not display because it has no variance.

 Three column variant
 ^^^^^^^^^^^^^^^^^^^^